How to Split Text by Number of Characters in Excel (8 Methods)

 • Once, as far right as possible: Enumerate the characters of the first split column from the right and the second split column from the left.

-• Repeatedly: Split the original column into multiple columns dependent on the number of characters.
+• Repeatedly: Split the original column into multiple columns depending on the number of characters.
 If the initial column has 20 characters and the number of characters is set to 4, we’ll get 5 new columns, each with 5.

 Read More: How to Split Text in Excel by Character